maestrom4/recipemonster/README.md

-# Getting Started with Create React App
+# Recipe Monster App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is test sample project only for clients.

 ## Available Scripts